 The criteria used in the inspection of the work of teachers for probationary and registration purposes in primary schools is outlined here.

-The application form to register to complete the probationary process in a non-Droichead school from September 2017 is not available yet.
-Please check the website again from the middle of August onwards for more information.
+The application form to register to complete the professional practice process through the traditional method in a non-Droichead school from September 2017 will be available soon.
+Please keep checking this page for the application to become available over the coming weeks.